feizc/Music-Classification/README.md

 # Music Classification

-It is pretty strange that wav2vec does not work in down-stram music classification :( .
+It is pretty strange that wav2vec does not work in down-stream music classification :( .